taymuur/Bytewise-DataScience/Week 01/2-probability.md

 ## Not Mutually Exclusive Events

 Two events are called not mutually exclusive if they have *at least one outcome in common*.
-If the two events A and B are not mutually exclusive events, then A ∩ B ≠ ϕ.
+If the two events A and B are not mutually exclusive events, then $A ∩ B ≠ ϕ$.
 Similarly, A, B and C are not mutually exclusive events if $A ∩ B ∩ C ≠ ϕ$.

 ## Additive Rule